Early Life

 Philanthropy

-David Feffer is involved in various philanthropic initiatives.
-He is the president of cultural and social institutions, including the Council for Philanthropic Foundation ARYMAX, the Directory Council of the Alef School, and vice-president in the Directory Council of the EcoFuturo Institution.
-His daughter, Marina Feffer, founded Generation Pledge, a group of wealthy heirs committed to donating at least 10% of their inheritance to charitable causes.
-Feffer actively promotes climate change action, education, and technology for good.
+David Feffer is committed to cultural and philanthropic initiatives.
+He acts as president of cultural and social institutions such as the Council for Philanthropic Foundation ARYMAX; the Directory Council of the Alef School and vice-president in the Directory Council of the EcoFuturo Institution.